14 Top-Rated Hiking Trails In Washington State

 Near the end of the trail, there is a steep downhill that you’ll have to climb up on your way back.
 The uphill challenge is doubtlessly worth the breathtaking wide-open views of waterfalls, Diablo and Ross Lake, and Jack Mountain, with Colonial, Pyramid, and Davis peaks in the distance.

-#2 Wallace Falls Trail, Wallace Falls State Park
+#2 Wallace Falls Trail, Wallace Falls State Park, Washington State

 The Wallace Falls name is derived from Kwayaylsh, the name of the first homesteaders in the area.
 The area is extremely popular for family outings and dog owners.
 A Discover Pass is required to park and we recommend you get out there early for a more peaceful hike.

 Wallace Falls is located near Gold Bar, WA, in Wallace Falls State Park in the Central Cascades.
-It is a wonderfully maintained, 4.8-mile out-and-back route that’s moderately difficult and offers gorgeous viewpoints and moss-covered trees from top to bottom.
+It is a wonderfully maintained, 4.8-mile out-and-back round trip hike that’s moderately difficult and offers gorgeous viewpoints and moss-covered trees from top to bottom.

 At the half-mile marker, stay to the right at the wooden gate that leads to the Woody Trail for access to Wallace Falls.
 For more seasoned hikers or cyclists, take the old RailRoad Grade Trail for a longer path leading to Lake Wallace.